Skip to main content

 Talk with your healthcare professional about a goal weight that is healthy and realistic for you.

-With the Wegovy® pill, you could potentially lose around lb
+With the Wegovy® pill, along with diet and exercise, you could potentially lose around lb

 Your possible weight-loss result is based on the study described above.
 Your result was calculated using the study's average 14% weight loss taking Wegovy® pill.*